Hu Jintao: ex-president escorted out of China party congress

 Earlier on Saturday, a new Central Committee of about 200 senior party officials was elected.
 Delegates rubber-stamped amendments to the party's constitution endorsing Mr Xi's ideas as guiding principles for China's future.

+In his opening speech at the Congress last Sunday, he hailed the crushing of the pro-democracy movement in Hong Kong as a move from "chaos to governance".
+He also reaffirmed China's right to use force to seize the self-ruled island of Taiwan.

+Mr Xi currently combines the positions of general secretary of the Communist Party, president and head of the armed forces.
+He is also referred to as Paramount or Supreme leader.

-On Sunday Mr Xi is expected to be officially be confirmed for a third term and unveil his new leadership team.
+On Sunday he is expected to be officially confirmed for a third term as general secretary and to unveil his new leadership team.

+In 2018, he abolished the presidential two-term limit, paving the way for him to rule indefinitely.